Can People with Hearing or Speech Disabilities Get a Hair Transplant 4

 FAQs About Hair Transplants For People With Hearing Or Speech Disabilities

-Does being deaf or hard of hearing affect hair transplant results?
+Do speech or hearing impairments affect hair transplant results?